 Starter — Prior to first meet ensures the starting equipment is in working order.
 Begins each event by advising swimmers, judges, and timers of the specific event by name, heat number, and/or appropriate stroke or order of strokes.
 Works with Meet Director & Aquatic Director on any announcements needing to be made regarding the combining of heats or any other meet changes.
 The starter & announcer work in conjunction with one another to set the pace of the meet.
 Home meets only, although sometimes used as “fill-in” at away meets.

 Tent People — These volunteers, (ideally, at least four) will be responsible for picking up the pop-up tents (shade & rain canopies) from the Wild Orca shed at Westover and transporting them to and from away meets.
+Tents are stored in the swim shed, or your garage (whichever is more convenient).

-Early arrival (or at least timely) at away meets, and communication with age-group parent Coordinator, is a must as tents designate our team area and are set out prior to tarps, blankets, chairs, signs, or any other age-group area “stuff.”
+Early arrival at away meets, and communication with age-group parent Coordinator, is a must as tents designate our team area and are set out prior to tarps, blankets, chairs, signs, or any other age-group area “stuff.”
 There is one tent per each group totaling 12.
 Usually, once at the meet site, additional friendly Orca bodies pitch in to help set-up & take down tents.
 The lead Tent Person ultimately sees that age-group equipment (tarps, tents, signs) make it to & from meets and are secured, clean & dry, at the end of the season.

 Timer — Timers work in 2 shifts per meet, home & away.
 Duties include: operating and reading a stopwatch, paying attention to the starter such that a fair & accurate time can be recorded consistently for all swimmers, double-checking swimmer’s name prior to recording on time sheet.
 If you don’t mind getting splashed once in a while, this is where the front line action is!